Steve Smith (comedian)

 Steven Smith Jr. (born December 24, 1945) is a Canadian actor, writer, and comedian.
 He is best known as the co-creator and star of the sketch comedy show The Red Green Show (1991–2006), for which he portrayed the titular character.

 Early life

 Smith was born in Toronto on Christmas Eve 1945.
 Before turning to comedy, he studied engineering at the University of Waterloo and then worked a variety of jobs.
+He was an elementary schoolteacher at Gladys Spears Public School in Oakville ON for at least two years, 1967-68.
+In late 1974 he and his wife Morag released a single titled "Let's Put The Fun Back In Rock And Roll" as "Jason" and it reached #80 on the Canadian charts in February 1975.

-In 1979, he began to produce, write, and star in Smith & Smith, a sketch comedy series with a cast consisting of Smith and his wife Morag.
+In 1979, he began to produce, write, and star in Smith & Smith, a sketch comedy series with a cast consisting of Smith and Morag.
 The show was produced for Hamilton, Ontario's CHCH-TV and syndicated to other television stations in Canada, and featured the first appearances of the Red Green character.